 - ¾ teaspoons ground nutmeg

-- ½ cup buttermilk you’ll need more so have 1 cup ready
+- ½ cup buttermilk plus more as needed

 - ¾ teaspoon almond or vanilla extract